AdobeDocs/analytics-platform.en/help/components/data-dictionary/view-data-dictionary.md

 ---
 # View component information

-The Data Dictionary allows you to view information about a component, including the component description, similar components, other components a component is frequently used with, and more.
+The Data Dictionary allows you to view information about a component, including its description, similar components, other components a component is frequently used with, and more.

 To view information about a component in the Data Dictionary:

 1. Go to the Analysis Workspace project that contains the component that you want to view.

 1. Select the [!UICONTROL **Data Dictionary**] icon in the left panel of Analysis Workspace.
-(Alternate ways of accessing the Data Dictionary are described in "Access the Data Dictionary" in [Data Dictionary overview](/help/components/data-dictionary/data-dictionary-overview.md).)
+(Alternate ways of accessing the Data Dictionary are described in [Access the Data Dictionary](/help/components/data-dictionary/data-dictionary-overview.md#access-the-data-dictionary) in [Data Dictionary overview](/help/components/data-dictionary/data-dictionary-overview.md).)

    The Data Dictionary window displays.